ITSLeeds/highways-course/exercises2.md

 13. Use this to visually identify a junction with many crashes.

-## 2 Routes

-1. Read-in a dataset representing Leeds with the following command (note: you need to have downloaded the file from
+14. Read-in a dataset representing Leeds with the following command (note: you need to have downloaded the file from
     <https://github.com/ITSLeeds/highways-course/releases> ):